 Community Orientation & Citizenship This course is designed to foster understanding of the significant roles of families and communities in the growth and education of children.
 Topics include recognizing children at-risk; recognizing and accepting diverse family units; the impact of home, community, health, and cultural experience on development and learning and understanding social, historical, political, legal and philosophical constructs that impact children, families and communities.
 Identification and collaboration with community agencies and resources to support individuals with special needs and their families will be addressed.
 Students cannot take EDC 202 and EDC 217 simultaneously.

-Enhanced Argumentative and Analytic Writing, Argumentative and Analytic Writing, Accelerated Argumentative and Analytic Writing instructional design and planning process.
-Students will also learn how schools should be structured to maximize learning for this population.
+Enhanced Argumentative and Analytic Writing, Argumentative and Analytic Writing, Accelerated Argumentative and Analytic Writing

 The Development Of the Pre-Adolescent and Adolescent Learner and Implications For Teaching